 Letter from the President

 Welcome!
-My name is Kate Phelps, and I currently serve as President for the Epsilon Delta chapter of Chi Omega at the University of Southern Mississippi.
+My name is Sarah Beth Seal, and I currently serve as President for the Epsilon Delta chapter of Chi Omega at the University of Southern Mississippi.
 This website will offer you a small glimpse into who we are as Chi Omega women, and I hope that you find it helpful and interesting!

 Here in Chi Omega, we believe in encouraging our sisters to reach their fullest potential, both as young women and as students, and it is our greatest joy to walk alongside each other as we journey through our college years and beyond.
 Through Chi Omega, we have developed friendships that truly last a lifetime and memories that we will forever cherish.
 I know that no matter what I am experiencing in my life, I have hundreds of Epsilon Delta sisters to share it with – sisters who will support me, guide me, and love me unconditionally.